telerik-boneyard/kendo-react-dialog/docs/index.md

 # Dialog Overview

 The Kendo UI Dialog is a React component that communicates information to the user and prompts them for a response through a modal dialog.
-It provides an easy way to display specific content to the audience and encourage the user to take a specific action.
+It provides an easy way to display specific content to the audience and encourages the user to take a specific action.

 The Dialog is part of the [kendo-react-dialog npm package](https://www.npmjs.com/package/@telerik/kendo-react-dialog).